Personal finance is an exciting hobby and topic.

 They offer affordable prices, particularly for bloggers who are just getting started.

-Below, I will take you through the step-by-step purchasing your domain and hosting account.
+Below, I will take you through the step-by-step purchasing of your domain and hosting account.

 Click this link to visit BlueHost and follow along with the tutorial below.

-Step 2: Next, you’ll be brought to the hosting plan page.
+Step 2: You’ll be brought to the hosting plan page next.
 You could choose to get a “Plus” or “Choice Plus” plan, but that’s not a requirement.

 The Startup plan is the cheapest at $2.95/month through my link vs. the average of $8.99/month.

-This plan has everything you need including 50GB of webspace (plenty of room for your files), a free domain name for a year, plus other standard features like a free SSL and a secure WordPress install.
+This plan has everything you need including 50GB of web space (plenty of room for your files), a free domain name for a year, plus other standard features like a free SSL and a secure WordPress install for site security.
 Feel free to browse to decide on the right plan for you and your domain names, but rest assured that Basic will work just fine if you want to minimize your investment.

 Step 5: Next, you’ll have to input your Package Information.
-This is to choose how long you want the hosting plan to go.
+This is to choose how long you want the hosting plan to go with this hosting platform.
 I advise you to choose 24 months to get the discount and save some money, but you can go as low as 12 months if you want for your domain names.